Guide To Perfecting Title Following District of Columbia Tax Sale

-Following a success bid at the District of Columbia Tax Sale Auction the successful bidder needs to follow a seven step process in order to perfect title in the property and be able to transfer ownership.
+Following a successful bid at the District of Columbia Tax Sale Auction, the successful bidder needs to follow a seven-step process in order to obtain a title in the property and transfer ownership.
 The process from start to finish takes approximately 12 months following the Tax Sale Auction.

 What are the steps the winning bidder must complete in order to perfect title in a property which was the subject of the District of Columbia Tax Sale Auction for which the bidder was awarded a tax certificate to the property?

-Four (4) months following the bidder making a timely final payment the bidder may retain an attorney to initiate a title search on the property.
-This title search is intended to identify all parties who may have an interest in the property that may be affected by the perfection of title to the property.
+Four (4) months following the bidder making the timely final payment, the bidder may retain an attorney to initiate a title search on the property.
+The intent of the title search is to identify all parties who may have an interest in the property.
+These individuals include everyone who lives or has a stake in the perfection of title to the property.

-Once served the successful bidder must obtain a judgment from the District of Columbia Court that forecloses all parties right of redemption.
+Once served the successful bidder must obtain a judgment from the District of Columbia Court that forecloses all party’s right of redemption.

 Upon obtaining the judgment, the successful bidder must serve the court order on the District Office of Tax and Revenue and request and pay a tax-sale bill for all outstanding taxes and fees associated with the property.

-Once all outstanding accrued taxes on the property have been paid the winning bidder is required to request a tax-sale deed from District of Columbia office of Tax and Revenue.
+Once the winning bidder pays all outstanding taxes on the property, they must request a tax-sale deed from the District of Columbia Office of Tax and Revenue.

-Following the issuance of the tax-sale deed, the successful bidder may take the deed which will show them as the owner of record and record it with the Recorder of Deeds.
-Once on record the successful bidder will be the fee simple owner of the property.
+Following the issuance of the tax-sale deed, the successful bidder may take the deed.
+This will show them as the owner of the record and record it with the Recorder of Deeds.
+Once on record, the successful bidder will be the fee simple owner of the property.